 In reality, no one knows, but since geographic tongue is more likely to occur in families, heredity may be a link.
 This condition has also been observed more commonly in people who are suffering from psoriasis and in some people who have fissured tongue.
 A fissured tongue is characterized by grooves and cracks that occur on the top or sides of the tongue.

 Visiting a doctor or a dentist is the best approach if you have or think you have geographic tongue.
 In many cases, the doctor/dentist can detect geographic tongue from the description of the symptoms a person is experiencing as well as from examining the patient’s tongue.
 The patient may require tests to identify other medical conditions.

 At times, any discomfort or pain will get better without undergoing any treatment.
 But if the patient is encountering serious and/or consistent pain, medication may be necessary.

-For geographic tongue, a dentist/doctor may prescribe:
+A dentist/doctor may prescribe: